Landlord FAQs - Renters' Rights Act 2025

 I currently rent out my property informally to friends by way of an oral agreement that has never been recorded in writing, can I continue on in this way?

-No, you must serve the tenant with a written statement of terms by the 31 May 2026 or risk a civil penalty (see FAQ below).
+No, you should have served the tenant with a written statement of terms by the 31 May 2026 or risk a civil penalty (see FAQ below).
 This is instead of the Information Sheet detailed above.
 The compulsory information can be set out within a written tenancy agreement or a separate document.
 If the agreement is even partly in writing then you will need to serve the tenant with an information sheet only.

 For more information of what will need to be included in the written statement, see: Assured periodic tenancies: a guide for landlords: Written information you need to give to your tenant - GOV.UK

 The government guidance currently states that the written statement and information sheet can be served electronically or in hard copy.
-We would always recommend that you receive some form of acknowledgement from the tenant confirming receipt.
+We would always recommend that you receive some form of acknowledgement from the tenant confirming receipt or use a tracked postal service.
+You cannot send a link to the Information Sheet.
+You must send the full document to each tenant.

 What documents will I need to supply to new Tenants who commence their tenancy after 1 May 2026?

-For tenancies beginning on or after 1 May 2026, Landlords will need to serve all Tenants a written statement setting out information on key terms of the tenancy.
-Full guidance about the information this statement must contain will be published in March 2026.
-A Gas Safety certificate, EPC (rating E or above), deposit protection information must still be provided to tenants alongside the new written statement following implementation of the Renters’ Rights Act.
-The government guidance currently states that the written statement and information sheet can be served electronically or in hard copy.
-We would always recommend that you receive some form of acknowledgement from the tenant confirming receipt.
+For tenancies beginning on or after 1 May 2026, landlords will need to serve all tenants with a written statement setting out information on key terms of the tenancy such as the rent, deposits, repair duties before the tenancy is agreed upon.
+This information can be included in your new tenancy agreements.
+A Gas Safety certificate, Electrical Installations Condition Report (EICR), an EPC (rating E or above) or registered exemption and deposit protection information must still be provided to tenants following implementation of the Renters' Rights Act.
+You must also check to see if you need a licence:

 Possession